-- a.
-The unit member must achieve a grade of "B" or better.
-Documentation must be submitted (report card and proof of payment) within sixty (60) days of the end of the course. - b.
+- b.
 Reimbursement shall cover actual tuition only and not the cost of books or other materials. - c.
-Reimbursement shall be for 50 percent of the current cost of in-state tuition at the University of Maryland, College Park, up to a maximum of nine (9) hours credit per fiscal year for graduate courses not currently offered by the in-service program. - d.
-The nine (9) credit hour limitation may be waived for a specific year (or years) under the following conditions: - 1) Completion of the requirements of an approved program requires enrollment in more than nine (9) credits during one (1) or more years of the program, or MCPS approves enrollment in more than nine (9) credits in order to meet a specific school-system need. - 2) No reimbursement for additional credits outside the approved program will be approved until the total reimbursement from the first year of excess credits is less than an average of 9 credits per year. - 3) If the employee retires or resigns prior to the time the average reduces to nine (9) credits per year, the employee will be required to repay MCPS for any excess reimbursement beyond the average of nine (9) credits per year from the first year of excess reimbursement. - 4) In no event may the employee be reimbursed for more than forty-five (45) credits in the five (5) year period, beginning with the first year of excess reimbursement. - 5) The Board will reimburse fifty percent (50%) of the cost of tuition for the equivalent of one (1) credit hour, up to the maximum of nine (9) credit hours per year, for completion of Continuing Education Unit (CEU) or Continuing Professional Development (CPD) courses not offered by the in-service program (see below).
+Reimbursement shall be for 50 percent of the current cost of in-state tuition at the University of Maryland, College Park, up to a maximum of nine hours credit per fiscal year for graduate courses not currently offered by the in-service program. - d.
+The 9-credit-hour limitation may be waived for a specific year (or years) under the following conditions: - 1) Completion of the requirements of an approved program requires enrollment in more than 9 credits during one or more years of the program, or MCPS approves enrollment in more than 9 credits in order to meet a specific school-system need. - 2) No reimbursement for additional credits outside the approved program will be approved until the total reimbursement from the first year of excess credits is less than an average of 9 credits per year. - 3) If the employee retires or resigns prior to the time the average reduces to 9 credits per year, the employee will be required to repay MCPS for any excess reimbursement beyond the average of 9 credits per year from the first year of excess reimbursement. - 4) In no event may the employee be reimbursed for more than 45 credits in the five-year period, beginning with the first year of excess reimbursement. - 5) The Board will reimburse 50 percent of the cost of tuition for the equivalent of 1 credit hour, up to the maximum of 9 credit hours per year, for completion of Continuing Education Unit (CEU) or Continuing Professional Development (CPD) courses not offered by the in-service program (see below).
 Reimbursement requests must be submitted with proper documentation verifying completion of CEUs or CPDs that have been approved through a state-accepted accrediting agency.

-5. MCPS/MCEA CPD Course Partnership
+4. MCPS/MCEA CPD Course Partnership

-- a.
+a.
 Unit members have an interest in expanding the availability of courses that will enhance their professional development and potentially lead to salary and career advancement.
 MCPS has an interest in offering professional development opportunities designed to achieve system goals and priorities.
-In this collaborative spirit, MCPS and MCEA will jointly plan, design, implement, and assess courses carrying CPD credit.
+In this collaborative spirit, MCPS and MCEA will jointly plan, design, implement, and assess courses carrying CPD.
 MCPS and MCEA will design and implement courses that address system and unit-member needs.
 The intention of this plan is to widen the variety of courses available to teachers and to facilitate training on MCPS priorities.
-This joint enterprise will be self-supporting; tuition will cover fees, salaries, and overhead. - b.
-Instructors for CPD courses will be paid a stipend of \$750.00 per credit hour regardless of when they are offered. - c.
-Instructors for non-CPD courses, who do not provide professional development as part of their essential functions in their job description, will be paid their hourly rate per clock hour regardless of when they are offered. - 6.
-Joint Professional Learning Committee (JPLC)-A joint committee that provides for regular, ongoing discussions and monitoring of adult learning in MCPS, resulting in recommendations to the superintendent.
-The committee will create a systemwide vision for ongoing and future professional learning that maximizes staff's talents; proactively meets current and future workforce needs; addresses race, class, and implicit bias; and guarantees a high-quality educational experience for ALL students.
-The vision will articulate a focus on how professional learning enhances instruction and professional growth and improves the work lives and careers of all staff, while enhancing MCPS's ability to attract, develop, and retain a talented workforce.
+This joint enterprise will be self-supporting; tuition will cover fees, salaries, and overhead.

+b.
+Instructors for CPD courses will be paid a stipend of \$750.00 per credit hour regardless of when they are offered.